 The need for energy efficiency is a particularly pressing concern in Asia due to expanding economies and growing populations.
 The Singapore Government has targeted a 35% improvement in energy efficiency and reduction in carbon emission from the 2005 level by 2030.
 In response, the Singapore Certified Energy Manager (SCEM) programme trains and certifies engineers in technical and managerial functions related to energy efficiency, and is recognised by industry and various government agencies.
 As a graduate of our Energy and Sustainability Specialisation, you will possess the fundamental knowledge and skills required to apply for this certification if you wish to in future.
 This certification will enable you to provide services such as consultation and procurement, facility and energy management, as well as energy audits of buildings and industry as part of legislated regulations.

-Addressing global energy challenges requires both creativity and sound technical grounding, and the Energy and Sustainability Specialisation calls those with a passion to innovate for a better future.
+Addressing global energy challenges requires both creativity and sound technical grounding, and the Energy and Sustainability Specialisation calls those with a passion to innovate and engineer for a better future.
 You apply for admission in Stage 3 of your studies in ME.
 Your selection to and continuation in the specialisation is based on overall merit, as well as your aptitude in related foundational modules.